kubernetes/kubernetes/staging/src/k8s.io/client-go/README.md

 ### How to get it

-You can `go get` a release of client-go, e.g., `go get k8s.io/client-go/1.4/...` for the whole thing or `go get k8s.io/client-go/1.4/kubernetes` if you just need the clientset.
+You can `go get` to get a release of client-go, e.g., `go get k8s.io/client-go/1.4/...` or `go get k8s.io/client-go/1.4/kubernetes`.

+### How to use it

+Please refer to the [examples](example/).

+We suggest that vendoring client-go by running `[godep](https://github.com/tools/godep) save` in your application, this will flatten the dependencies, otherwise you may encounter runtime error like flag redefinition.

 ### Reporting bugs